utshomax/postman-docs/src/pages/docs/postman-flows/concepts/passing-information-between-blocks.md

 ### Blocks inside of other blocks

-You may have noticed in the earlier step that the **Send Request** block has a variable named `value1` that's using a **Select** block with no value set.
+You may have noticed in the previous step that the **Send Request** block has a variable named `value1` that's using a **Select** block with no value set.
 When this happens, it's selecting everything that's being sent to it (which in this case is `eur`).

 This flow can be simplified to remove the extra **Select** and block and instead use the existing ones in the second **Send Request** block.